Open Graph Overview

 Examples

-The second example is how a Pinterest action is aggregated in a person's Timeline:
+first example is how a Pinterest action is displayed in another person's

 Objects